ricedh/drafts/05-twitterbot.md

 Our Twitter account publishes excerpts from runaway advertisements using Python scripts written with the help of a [tutorial by Jeff Thompson](http://www.jeffreythompson.org/blog/2013/12/02/tutorial-twitter-bots/).

 Our [first Python script](https://github.com/ricedh/adbot/blob/master/adbot.py), `adbot.py`, randomly selects an advertisement from among a

+##Conclusions

+Our TxRunawayAds projects is one of many Twitter feeds that tweets primary source material such as quotes or pictures.
+As [Vanessa Varin](http://www.historians.org/publications-and-directories/perspectives-on-history/april-2014/tweeps-discover-the-past) notes, historical Twitter feeds are a popular and growing genre of social media, but also a problematic one.
+It is all-too-easy for a photoshopped or misattributed Tweet to take off, spreading historical misconceptions each time someone hits the retweet button.
+In light of this, historians advise historical tweeters to always include important information about date and source attribution in their tweets.
+Luckily for our project, the [Portal to Texas History](http://texashistory.unt.edu/) makes it very easy to create a permalink to scans of the primary source material.
+Social media can be a valuable resource for historians to engage with people in a non-academic setting, but it is important to keep in mind the necessity for accurate historical information even in the informal world of Twitter.